learn-co-students/rails-restful-index-action-lab-dumbo-web-82619/README.md

 ## Resources

-- If you run into an ActiveRecord::PendingMigration error when you run the tests, try `rake db:migrate RAILS_ENV=test` in the terminal then run the tests again
+- If you run into an ActiveRecord::PendingMigration error when you run the tests, try `

+  ` in the terminal then run the tests again

 [Rails Routing from the Outside In](http://edgeguides.rubyonrails.org/routing.html)